Churchill Downs

-Churchill Downs is a horse racing complex in Louisville, Kentucky, United States that hosts the annual Kentucky Derby.
-It opened in 1875 and was named after the Churchill family, prominent in Kentucky for many years.
-The first Kentucky Derby, a Thoroughbred sweepstakes and part of today's horse racing Triple Crown, and the first Kentucky Oaks were held in the same year.
+Churchill Downs is a thoroughbred horse racing complex in Louisville, Kentucky, United States.
+Since its opening in 1875, it has hosted the annual Kentucky Derby, the first leg of the Triple Crown, as well as the Kentucky Oaks.
+The venue is named after the Churchill family, prominent in Kentucky for many years.
 Churchill Downs has also hosted the Breeders' Cup on nine occasions, most recently on November 2 and 3, 2018.

 The racetrack is owned and operated by Churchill Downs Incorporated.
 With the infield open for the Kentucky Derby, the capacity of Churchill Downs is roughly 170,000.

-In 2009 the Horseplayers Association of North America introduced a rating system for 65 Thoroughbred racetracks in North America, which ranked Churchill Downs number 5 on its list.
+In 2009 the Horseplayers Association of North America (HANA) introduced a rating system for 65 Thoroughbred racetracks in North America, which ranked Churchill Downs number 5 on its list.
 In 2014, prior to the start of their spring meet, Churchill Downs announced an increase in parimutuel takeout rates.
-As a result of the takeout increase, Churchill Downs ranked number 22 in that year's Horseplayers Association of North America Track Ratings.
+As a result of the takeout increase, Churchill Downs ranked number 22 in that year's HANA Track Ratings.